Arun-Harikumar/hello-world/README.md

 # hello-world
-This is commemorate my entry in the world of programming.
+This is commemorate my entry into the world of programming.